gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	preserving that stable joint state under early internal asymmetry without either collapsing it prematurely or hiding the stress
 -	restabilizing the stressed joint state when the asymmetry softened, while preserving both shared-state continuity and train distinctness
 -	representing harsher renewed asymmetry as serious break pressure inside the stable joint state without prematurely deleting the shared reading
--	and finally deconfirming the promoted shared state when reciprocal support genuinely fell below threshold, while preserving both train continuity and weaker residual relation
+-	deconfirming the promoted shared state when reciprocal support genuinely fell below threshold, while preserving both train continuity and weaker residual relation
+-	and then stabilizing that downgraded state at a lower relational level rather than forcing either renewed joint recovery or immediate full separation

 This is a good sign that TU can remain structurally disciplined even when the field changes.

 ---

 ### 8. TU+ begins to look functionally non-trivial
-By Cycles 3–23, TU+ did more than decorate output.
+By Cycles 3–24, TU+ did more than decorate output.

 It:
 -	revised choreography readings